Viable logo

 How does Viable Pathway calculate the mid projection?

-Weighted projection based on pedigree quality assessments, normalised to 2024 emission factor Weighted projection between a linear projection of historical national electricity emission factors (Ember) and Australia Emissions Projections (2024 report)
+Weighted projection based on pedigree quality assessments, normalised to 2024 emission factor Weighted projection between sources

 What range of outcomes does this trend cover?